demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-JetpackFixes/README.md

 - `MidAirExplosions` - Lets you control the circumstances that would explode the jetpack.
   - `Off` replicates the original behavior of this mod, only destroying the jetpack if you crash into something solid.
   - `OnlyTooHigh` allows the jetpack to explode on its own again, but only if you are exceeding vanilla's "safe speed" while you are far above the map.
 (This is the new default)
-  - `Always` replicates vanilla's behavior the closest, where the jetpack will always explode once exceeds the safe speed.
+  - `Always` replicates vanilla's behavior the closest, where the jetpack will always explode once it exceeds the safe speed.
 - `TransferMomentum` - Whether dropping the jetpack should launch you in the same direction (`True`) or halt you in place (`False`) like vanilla.